Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Whoever commits the crime of soliciting for prostitutes shall be fined not more than five hundred dollars, imprisoned for not more than six months, or both.

-Carl Barkemeyer is a criminal defense attorney who has successfully defended many soliciation of prostitution cases in the past.
+The Barkemeyer Law Firm has successfully defended many solicitation of prostitution cases in the past.
 He can help you craft a defense that will fight for your freedom while in court defending against the charges.
 It is very important to reach out for legal assistance when being charged with crimes like solicitation of prostitution.
 There are ways to defend against the charges like looking at the evidence to determine whether any prostitution actually took place or if there is real proof of you doing the soliciting.
 Intention can also be called into play to determine whether you should be charged with solicitation or not.
 However, we cannot help with the charges unless you contact us for legal assistance so that we can take a look at the case as a whole and get into the details of it.